Arksine/moonraker/docs/configuration.md

 #   By default Moonraker will validate that Klipper's configuration file exists
 #   within the data path's "config" folder, as this is a requirement for
 #   Moonraker to write to the configuration.
 If this validation check fails
-#   Moonaker will warn the user.
+#   Moonraker will warn the user.
 Installations that do not wish to use Moonraker
 #   to manage Klipper's configuration may set this option to False to bypass the
 #   location check.
 The default is True.
 enable_object_processing: False